maxrjohnson23/tweettwake/README.md

 # TweetWake - Wake up your desktop while away from home
 ### Want to be able to wake up your PC at home while outside your home network?
-TweetWake monitors your Twitter account and can send a wake-on-lan packet when a tweet is detected on your home timeline.
+TweetWake monitors your Twitter account and can send a wake-on-lan packet when a tweet is detected on your timeline.

 ### Benefits / Use Cases
 * Can run on a low-power device, such as a Raspberry Pi, allowing you to save energy by letting your desktop sleep